typelevel/cats/docs/src/main/tut/datatypes/eithert.md

   }
 ```

-Clearly, the updated code is less readible and more verbose: the details of the
+Clearly, the updated code is less readable and more verbose: the details of the
 program are now mixed with the error handling.
 In addition, as more `Either`s
 and `Futures` are included, the amount of boilerplate required to properly
 handle the errors will increase dramatically.